MariellaAzar/MariellaAzar/README.md

 <h3 align="center">🧸 Hello World!
 I'm Mariella! 🧸 </h3>
-<h4 align="center">⭐ A curious and motivated student with a passion for design and innovation... ⭐</h4>
+<h4 align="center">⭐ A curious and motivated student with a passion for design and innovation ⭐</h4>

 ###